 3DS authentication happens before payment authorisation.
-If the cardholder passes authentication, the transaction is sent to Thredd for authorisation: either Thredd or your systems authorise, depending on whether the card balance is maintained by Thredd or on your systems (EHI Mode 1,2,4 and 5).
+If the cardholder passes authentication, the transaction is sent to Thredd for authorisation: either Thredd or your systems authorise, depending on whether the card balance is maintained by Thredd or on your systems.
+(This is the following EHI modes: Gateway Processing (mode 1), Cooperative Processing (mode 2), Gateway Processing with STIP (mode 4) and Gateway Processing with STIP (mode 5).